Quantitative methods for Economists

 Objectives and learning outcomes of the course

-On successful completion of the course, you should be able to …
+On successful completion of the course, students should be able to:

 - explain and use basic concepts in matrix algebra and define matrix operations including, but not restricted to, addition, subtraction, multiplication, minors, cofactors, determinants

 - use the cofactor method to find inverse matrices and use Cramer’s rule to solve systems of equations

 - demonstrate understanding of, derivatives, rules of differentiation, higher order derivatives, their uses and applications

 - explain indefinite and definite integrals and use them to solve problems

 - demonstrate understanding of first- and second-order partial derivatives and Young’s theorem

 - Use the Lagrangian function to solve constraint optimisation problems